 Applicable charges + GST |

-Apart from processing fees, an applicant for a gold loan may be required to pay for the valuation of gold that will be used as collateral by the lending institution.
-For example, HDFC Bank charges Rs 250 for loans up to Rs 1.5 lakh and Rs 500 for loans exceeding Rs 1.5 lakh as valuation costs.
+Apart from this, when you apply for a gold loan, you may be required to pay for the valuation of gold that will be used as collateral by the lending institution.
+For example, HDFC Bank charges Rs.250 for loans up to Rs.1.5 Lakh and Rs.500 for loans exceeding Rs.1.5 Lakh as valuation costs.

-The loan per gram of gold or the loan amount, which is calculated by the value of gold pledged (based on gold price), purity of gold, and the LTV applied by banks, determines gold loan eligibility.
+The loan per gram of gold or the loan amount is calculated by the value of gold pledged (based on gold price), purity of gold, and the LTV applied by banks.
+All these factors determine gold loan eligibility.
+The loan amount will finally depend on the quantity of gold you promise and your vendor.

 The bank or NBFC will require you to present several documents in order to obtain a gold loan, such as -

-Proof of identity Passport (Driving license, PAN, Aadhaar, etc.)
+Proof of identity Passport (Passport, Driving license, PAN, Aadhaar, etc.)

 Proof of residence (Voters’ ID, Passport, Aadhaar, etc.)